Maneesh334/SiteBlocker/README.md

 2. Enter a domain name (e.g., "example.com") in the input field
 3. Click "Add" to block the domain
 4. To remove a blocked domain, click the "Remove" button next to it
+5. Click on whitelist mode to enter whitelist mode.
+6. Add and remove domains as required, similar to the block list.